 Preparing for an appointment

 You'll likely start by seeing your primary care provider.
-Or you might be referred immediately to a doctor trained in brain and nervous system conditions (neurologist).
+Or you might be referred immediately to a doctor trained in brain and nervous system conditions, called a neurologist.

 Here's some information to help you get ready for your appointment.